section-engineering-education/engineering-education/content/articles/what-is-edge-computing/index.md

 **2. Data storage.**

-Instead of data storage happening on the cloud, data is now stored on edge devices ensuring the privacy of user data.
+Instead of data storage happening on the cloud, data is now stored on edge devices increasing the privacy of user data.

 **3. Caching and processing.**